encse/rubik-dos/README.md

 The code was written in Borland C++ (mostly C) using an old 5x86 machine.

 I found the archives in 2021 and made it available in DOSBox.
-Check it out at https://csokavar.hu/projects/rubik

 # Developing, building, playing around